RESEARCH/EXTENSION EXPERIENCES IN BIOLOGY/ECOLOGY FOR UNDERGRADUATES

 Expectations: Each intern will be selected in program areas matching their interests and will be expected to: 1) work collaboratively with a selected mentor on an on-going research project; 2) participate in discussions and weekly seminars; and 3) enroll for research credit in the fall semester to prepare an oral presentation for a formal intern symposium and a final paper for inclusion in a department publication.
 A webinar may also be required.

-Successful candidates will begin the 10 week program on Tuesday, May 31, 2016.
+Successful candidates will begin the 10 week program on Tuesday, May 29, 2018.
 Students will receive a stipend for the 10 week session.
-Housing is available at the CBFS for the 10 week program at a cost of $300 for the 10 weeks.
+Housing is available at the CBFS for the 10 week program at a cost of $175/month ($437.50 for the 10 weeks).
 A security deposit of $100 must be submitted with the housing fee.
 Arnot and Ithaca based students are responsible for securing their own housing.
 The program is open to all undergraduate students regardless of institution, but preference will be given to Cornell students when project funding is limited.
-Cornell interns are expected to enroll in three credit hours of independent studies in the fall semester to complete their summer research/extension project and a final paper and participate in the undergraduate research symposium.
+Cornell interns are expected to enroll in three credit hours of independent studies in the fall semester to complete their summer research/extension project, with a final paper, and participate in the undergraduate research symposium.

-To Apply: Applications for all programs can be requested from JoAnne Getchonis - email@example.com.
+To Apply: Applications for all programs can be uploaded on the CBFS website (see address below), complete with resume and three (3) references.
+Questions can be directed to to JoAnne Getchonis - firstname.lastname@example.org .
 Undergraduate freshman, sophomores, and juniors are eligible to apply.
+Note that some positions may require a current valid driver’s license.
 For more information on the Arnot or CBFS Program, check out our websites at